TycheSoftwares/arconix-faq/readme.txt

 3. Grouping and Toggling display

 == Changelog ==
+= 1.4.2 =
+Fix undefined variable bug that would show up when no FAQ groups were used

 = 1.4.1 =
 Updated the metabox script to the latest release.
 This resolves some content editor bugs that may pop up in certain configurations.